 The third Horatio’s Garden opened on the 9th September 2018.
 The build was expertly project managed by Owen Hemmings of the Robert Lombardelli Partnership.
-We have seen the most incredible transition, as Joe Swift’s Design took shape from drawings to the stunning garden it is today.
-Jacqui Martin-Lof as Head Gardener has been instrumental in bringing the garden to life and welcoming new volunteers to continue to take the garden forward into the new phase.
+We have seen the most incredible transition; Joe Swift’s designs were brought to life and became the stunning garden we see before us today.
+Having Jacqui Martin-Lof as Head Gardener has been instrumental in bringing the garden to life and we have welcomed many new volunteers who will continue to ensure the garden flourishes for evermore.

 Without the generous support and funding from many wonderful individuals, donors, businesses and institutions we would not have been able to make this garden a reality.

-We are now looking for on going to support to cover the costs of maintaining the gardens and all the events and activities which the charity puts on in the garden for patients.
-These are the essence of Horatio’s Garden and make such a difference for people spending so long in hospital.
+We are now looking for ongoing support to cover the costs of maintaining the gardens and all the events and activities which the charity offers in the garden for patients.
+These are the essence of Horatio’s Garden and make such a difference for people spending long periods of time in hospital.

-Joe Swift, an RHS Gold medal winner and presenter of BBC Gardeners’ World, is designing Horatio’s Garden Stoke Mandeville.
+Joe Swift, an RHS Gold medal winner and presenter of BBC Gardeners’ World, created Horatio’s Garden Stoke Mandeville.